wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-management-api-2015-02-28.md

 `subscriptionId`: Required.
 The subscriptionID for the Azure user.
 You can obtain this value from the Azure Resource Manager API or the portal.

 `resourceGroupName`: Required.
-The name of the resource group within the user’s subscription.
+The name of the resource group within the user's subscription.
 You can obtain this value from the Azure Resource Manager API or the portal.

 `serviceName`:	Required.
 The name of the search service within the specified resource group.
 If you don't know the service name, you can obtain a list using List Search Services (Azure Search API).